To answer “how nuclear fusion works,” perhaps we should first ask, “how does the sun work?”

 Every unstable and radioactive isotope has a “half-life,” or the amount of time it takes for half of any given sample of the material to decay into a stabler isotope that is no longer radioactive.
 For example, uranium-235, the particular isotope of uranium used as nuclear fuel, has a half-life of over seven hundred million years, while molybdenum-99, an isotope used to produce contrast agents for medical imaging, has a half-life of roughly two and a half days.

-A smorgasbord of radioactive byproducts are produced from uranium and plutonium fission, some of which have half-lives of days or hours and some of which have half-lives in excess of two hundred thousand years.
-How to store and dispose of long-lived nuclear waste is a major concern regarding fission power, but practically a nonissue in fusion energy.
+A smorgasbord of radioactive waste byproducts are produced from uranium and plutonium fission, some of which have half-lives of days or hours and some of which have half-lives in excess of two hundred thousand years.
+How to store and dispose of long-lived nuclear waste is a major concern regarding fission power, but practically a nonissue in fusion power.
 Deuterium-deuterium and deuterium-tritium reactions produce helium-3 and helium-4, two stable isotopes of helium.

 Magnetic Confinement Reactors